Reserve Matching with Thresholds: The Max-in-Max Algorithm

+In this section, we describe an algorithm to produce a max-in-max matching in the universal domain, thereby solving a new optimization problem.
+In subsequent sections, we will give a mechanism that works in the universal domain to output a matching that is max-in-max and also satisfy the axioms.

-In this step, we take as an input a matching that is Pareto optimal, and we output a matching that is max-in-max.
+A matching that is maximum in resource allocation can be found by using well-established algorithms such as the Hopcroft-Karp algorithm \citep{HK73}.
+The Max-in-Max algorithm takes as an input a matching that is maximum in resource allocation, and outputs a matching that is max-in-max.
 First, let us give some definitions that we use in the description of the algorithm.